 By KARL LEIF BATES

 Want to really impress your friend with a birthday gift?
-How about flying a drone that is MADE OF CHOCOLATE to her front door?
+How about flying a drone made of chocolate to her front door?

-It can be done, and it has been done, by a team of three Duke University undergrads, with help from a chocolate maker called Chocolove.
+It can be done, and it was done by a team of three Duke University undergrads, with help from a chocolate maker called Chocolove.

 About a year ago, mechanical engineering student Anuj Thakkar and a friend got to talking over coffee.

 “Wouldn’t it be cool if we had edible drones?” they wondered for no particular reason.

 Over the summer, that goofy idea began to take shape — a somewhat amorphous shape at first.

 “The Jell-O drone was the first one,” Thakkar said.
 “We tried cheese.
 We tried bread.
 Chocolate was what we settled on.”